olcf/hands-on-with-summit/challenges/Password_in_a_Haystack/README.md

 contain the hidden passwords, but it's up to you to find them!

-The passwords can be found by matching the string "passsword" or a representation of it using non-alphabetic characters.
+The passwords can be found by matching the string "password" or a representation of it using non-alphabetic characters.
 Think about how people may use 0s in place of Os, or @ instead of A. For example, consider the following lines of text from a file `demo.txt`:

 ```
 Qd2ciwv2UqRHazew1cIg